ouriquco/virtual-assistant/README.md

 - Built-in SQL injection detection and prevention.
 - Built-in direct and indirect prompt injection detection and prevention

+# 🧪 Demo
+Try the project instantly in your browser using Google Colab:

 # 🛠️ Installation
 ```
 git clone https://github.com/yourusername/flight-sql-assistant.git